JasonSarwar/jms-social-media/README.md

 # Welcome to My GitHub Pages
 JMS Social Media is a personal simple social media website.
-The website is currently up on [http://bit.ly/jms-social-media].
+The website is currently up on [http://bit.ly/jms-social-media](http://bit.ly/jms-social-media).

 The website is written with a Java backend, a MySQL data store, and an AngularJS frontend.
 The website is deployed using Docker and Azure.

+The Social Media Website allows you to create an account, create posts, comment on posts, like posts, follow other users and much more!

 ## Javadocs
 You can view the javadocs for this project [here](https://jasonsarwar.github.io/jms-social-media/apidocs/index.html).